What parents need to know

 Is it any good?

-Named in homage to a popular true-crime rag that debuted in the 1920s, True Detective isn't necessarily a period piece, although it does play with chronological structure via a series of flashbacks that bounce viewers back and forth decades in time.
-It's definitely not a traditional crime drama either, thanks to creative choices that set it apart from competing crime shows and, in the end, make for some seriously smart TV.
+Named in homage to a popular true-crime rag that debuted in the 1920s, True Detective isn't necessarily a period piece, although it does play with chronological structure via a series of flashbacks that bounce viewers back and forth between decades.
+It's definitely not a traditional crime drama either, thanks to creative choices that set it apart from competing crime shows and, in the end, make for smart, cerebral TV that's as challenging as it is chilling.

 One of those choices is the decision to center each season on a separate murder case, involving different characters and casts from year to year, similar in structure to American Horror Story.
-That makes it hard to predict exactly what kids who watch might see on-screen, but judging from the show's first season, it's safe to say that adult eyes will get the most out of it.
+That makes it hard to predict what kids will see on-screen -- and whether a new season will be as good as its predecessors.
+But judging from the show's first two seasons, it's a sure bet that adults are the intended audience.

 Families can talk about...